Improve Your Community

 - Make a difference at a public planning agency or private planning firm.

 Graduate Program: Advanced, Applied

-EMU's Master of Science in Urban and Regional Planning prepares students to work in city and regional planning agencies and private consulting firms.
-Graduates are highly sought after because of this degree's emphasis on skills in land use and environmental planning and Geographic Information Systems (GIS).
-Requires 36 credits, passage of a comprehensive oral examination and a bachelor's degree with a minimum GPA of 2.75 along with two letters of recommendation.
+EMU's Master of Science in urban and regional planning prepares students to work in city and regional planning agencies and private consulting firms.
+Graduates are highly sought after because of this degree's emphasis on skills in land use and environmental planning and geographic information systems (GIS).
+This program requires 36 credits, passage of a comprehensive oral examination and a bachelor's degree (minimum GPA of 2.75), along with two letters of recommendation.